 It isn’t uncommon that you find an error in your accounting records after you have already filed your GST/HST return.
-The CRA has stated policies on their website about how to fix common problems such as forgetting to claim input tax credits (ITC) or correcting your GST/HST collected amount.
+The CRA has stated policies on its website about how to fix common problems such as forgetting to claim input tax credits (ITC) or correcting your GST/HST collected amount.

 The CRA states that if you forgot to include an ITC, which you were entitled to, you are not to adjust your return.
 Instead, they require you to include any missed ITCs in your next GST/HST filing.
 In most instances, you have up to four years to claim your ITCs.
 Other than lost cash flow, you will eventually get to claim the credit you are eligible for.
 For more on the time limits for claiming ITCs please refer to CRA’s website.

 If you need to change the amount of GST/HST collected or collectible or make any other change to another line, the CRA states not to file another return.
 Instead, they ask that you request an adjustment for the reporting period that contains the incorrect or missing amount, indicating: